yuryk53/DBIntegrator/README.md

 The software is intended for integration of two databases using semantic data.

 To get the libraries the project is dependent on, check "SPARQLtoSQL", "MappingGenerator" repositories.

+USAGE INSTRUCTIONS:
+1. To compile the project you need MS Visual Studio 2015 (Community Edition) or higher.
+2. You have to be able to install NuGet packages the application requires (described in App.config file).
+3. You need to configure two databases to integrate (or have existing ones).
+4. Connection strings for existing databases you should input into appropriate sections in 'settings' section on each tab of the program you'll work with.